-Be one with the “bordel’ said Beaudoin.
-Bordel is a great word for “mess” in French.
+Be one with the “bordel” said Beaudoin.
+Bordel is a great French word that means “mess”.
 There’s a lot of data there, embrace it.

 3. Grow with your user, don’t get too far ahead

 You don’t have to get it all right the first time.
-Your project will evolve over time; adjust features accordingly.
+Your project will evolve over time, so adjust your features accordingly.
 If you do it too fast, you won’t have the chance to understand your user.

 4. Customization is an AI prison

 It’s important to find a balance between customization and setting the screen up for your user.

 5. Rely on the user’s context, and let them know